OpenSisma/opensisma.github.io/Documentation.md

 ### Preprocessing issues
 The mashing-up of our datasets required some necessary preprocessing steps.
-Some of these are connected to some of the issues discussed in (capitolo).
-The first main issue consists in the absence of a shared vocabulary for the geographical places, which can be problematic in the case their names contain apostrophes.
+Some of the issues we encountered were connected to what we discussed in discussed in (capitolo qualità).
+Initially, we had to choose which areas to include in our analysis.
+We therefore chose the 19 most affected comuni of Emilia-Romagna.
+The first main issue connected to this choice consists in the absence of a shared vocabulary for the geographical places, which can be problematic in the case their names contain apostrophes.
 This is why we needed to create our own vocabulary, containing all the possibilities for the names.
 As an example, for the town of Sant’Agostino, we included both SANTAGOSTINO and SANT’AGOSTINO.

 Another common problem was the lack of encoding statements, that led us to guess which encoding was use.
 For this reason, in the case of D1(?), it was necessary to skip some badly-encoded lines in order to process the dataset.